Field Operations, Anaheim, CA

 ALC Schools is the pioneer of supplemental and alternative student transportation.
 What was first established in the early 2000’s in Orange County, California, has grown to gain the trust of over 400 school districts in 20 states.
 Our experience and dedication are unmatched in the industry and the only way to truly demonstrate that is through our stories.
 There isn’t a single aspect of ALC that makes us unique, but the collective of all of our experiences and challenges define the entire company as a whole.

 Ricardo Saenz joined the ALC team just over a decade ago in our St. George, Utah office as a dispatcher.
-Since then he has relocated to Texas, Florida, and his family is now a member of our Field Operations team in Southern California.
+Since then his family has relocated to Texas and Florida, and he is now a member of our Field Operations team in Southern California.
 “If ALC needed it done, I would get it done and they knew that,” said Ricardo.
 “The executive team at the time got to know me and I began to realize that they had an interest in me.
 I could tell that they wanted me to grow professionally in my role with the company, but what was most admirable, was that they also wanted to make sure that I was ok personally as well.
 That’s something you don’t really see in many companies.”

 As Ricardo started to share some of his personal struggles, he found that his managers wanted to help him.
 They wanted to act and put forth actual effort to help him however they could.